1. How many people can attend a Smithsonian Sleepover?

 10. What time is the sleepover?

-Check-in is from 7 to 7:30 p.m. in the Sant Ocean Hall near the Explorer Theater.
+Check-in is from 7 to 7:30 p.m. in the Presidential Suite located near the 1st floor gift shop.
 Everyone who attends a sleepover needs to check in at “will call” to submit their party’s release forms and receive a wristband to wear throughout the event.
 Families who have pre-registered will be listed on our roster and will need to give the name under which the reservation was made.

 YOU MUST BRING A SIGNED RELEASE FORM FOR EACH PERSON IN YOUR